If you’re looking to up your hair styling game, consider a hot curling brush. Think a curling iron, with bristles.

-The 5 Best Hot Curling Brushes for Easy Waves
+The 5 Best Hot Curling Brushes for Easy Curls

 Conair Instant Heat Styling Brush, 1.25 Inch

-The Conair curling iron brush will give you instant and long-lasting curls without the wait.
-It heats up in 60 seconds, eliminating pesky waiting periods that cut down on precious morning hours.
+Thanks to a quick 60 second heat up, the Conair curling iron brush will give you instant and long-lasting curls without the wait.

-You can choose from 25 heat settings so the risk of frying your hair is virtually nil.
-This curling brush also has a Turbo Heat feature that boosts the heat of the barrel by 36 degrees Fahrenheit.
-I imagine this will be super helpful when you’re raring to head out the door.
+You can choose from 25 heat settings making it a perfect styling tool for virtually any hair type.
+This product also has a Turbo Heat feature that boosts the heat of the barrel by 36 degrees Fahrenheit.
+This is a useful benefit for those with thick and hard-to-style hair types.

-The barrel measures 1.25 inches, perfect for creating loose waves and curling medium to long hair in record time.
+The barrel measures 1.25 inches, perfect for creating loose waves and curling medium to long hair.
 It’s comprised of elements of chromium, nickel, copper, and steel.
-While it’s built like a tank, it stays gentle on your hair thanks to its Smart Technology that stabilizes the temperature the curling iron brush emits.
+While it’s built like a tank, it stays gentle on your hair thanks to its Smart Technology that stabilizes the temperature the curling tool emits.